50

 Principal as Instructional Leader (EC–12)

 The Principal as Instructional Leader (EC–12) program prepares educators for campus-level leadership roles, focusing on instructional improvement, school culture, and operations.
-The program addresses Texas requirements for principal certification.
-Other states may have different leadership standards, internships, or assessments, so students who intend to pursue principal or building-level leadership roles elsewhere should review state requirements carefully.

 School Counselor (EC–12)